-As one of the six mega-project sites known as the Han River Renaissance Plan, the city of Seoul Korea is transforming the 300 acre Magok site of ex-urban sprawl and marginally productive agricultural land into a new major metropolitan park thematically focusing on history and nature.
-With over 300 entries worldwide Thomas Balsley Associates, in collaboration with Samoo Architects, received 1st prize in the international design competition run by the City of Seoul.
+As one of the six mega-project sites known as the Han River Renaissance Plan, the city of Seoul Korea is transforming the 300-acre Magok site of ex-urban sprawl and marginally productive agricultural land into a new major metropolitan park thematically focusing on history and nature.
+With over 300 entries worldwide Thomas Balsley Associates, in collaboration with Samoo Architects, received first prize in the international design competition run by the City of Seoul.
 The design proposes a unique vision for this 21st-century eco-urbanscape posited to redefine contemporary conditions between urban/land/water/people.
 As water is the central thesis for the park, an extensive water management system has been developed where filtration and revitalization is vital to the life and health of the park.

 Westmoor Natural Science & Ecology Park

 Westmoor Park is a 168-acre educational and recreational setting where visitors are encouraged to experience the natural world about them with the guidance of interpretive personnel.
 The park includes four separate areas, one of which is an Administration and Reception area with facilities for drop-off, group orientation, and parking.
 The Natural Science and E...

 Thomas Balsley was selected by the New York Times as the only landscape architect in a cast of world-renowned architects to participate in the NY Times Capsule Design Competition.
 Mr. Balsley’s submission was selected as a finalist, exhibited, and published in the NY Times Magazine’s final series on the Millennium.

 SAMOO Architects and Thomas Balsley Associates received first place in the international design competition for a new Korean Cultural Center.
 The collaboration blends indoor and outdoor spaces including two rooftop terraces that celebrate traditional Korean beauty and advanced Korean technology through contemporary translations of the Korean garden.
 Korean sto...